Sub-Module 1.1: Introduction & Basic Images

 podman stop webserver

 Containerized versions of common tools let’s us provide a known good, common set of capabilities to any host while ensuring the same security profiles to the tools as any other hardened image.
-This makes keeping fleets of systems, like build or test farms, in sync since they can all use the exact same tool image instead of requiring local tools.
+This makes keeping fleets of systems, like build or test farms, in sync since they can all use the exact same tool image instead of requiring local tools and the associated maintenance.

-We can be sure we’ve got the right images by verifing the signature with a tool like cosign.
+We can be sure we’ve got the right images by verifying the signature with a tool like cosign.
 We’ll cover more on that later.

 Simple runtime examples